jaroslawanisimow/Chart_table_ts/README.md

 # task_chart_table

-Currently issues with merging table and graphic functional api's.
+Currently issues with Fetching.

-Error: Canvas is already in use.
-Chart with ID '0' must be destroyed before the canvas can be reused.  - not yet resolved
+Error: "Canvas is already in use.
+Chart with ID '0' must be destroyed before the canvas can be reused." - not yet resolved